MarioCarrocera/OnTimeCore/README.md

 Relative to the System

-The concept of access level is considered.
+The concept of access level is considered, have defined 8 level to can manege containers and content .

 The concept of connected / disconnected is considered